 The manuka tree

 Its blossoms will fall and scatter and be brushed aside as ‘horrid little things’.
 The blossoms symbolise Linda’s questions about the meaning of life.
 Linda sees herself as a leaf blowing about.
 She feels there’s no escape.
 But unlike the scattered blossoms of a tree, life offers Linda sensual pleasures; her question is partially answered when she sees her baby smile.
 As in “Prelude“, Linda is presented as an earth-goddess in her connection with nature and the tree.

 The encounter between the dog and the cat

 This foreshadows the encounter between Beryl and Harry Kember.

-There has been some time lapse since the readers met these characters in Prelude but there have been no significant changes in their relationships and routines.
+There has been some time lapse since the readers met these characters in “Prelude” but there have been no significant changes in their relationships and routines.
 This is in line with Mansfield’s underlying thesis:

 - People are essentially unchanging